loganmarchione/loganmarchione.com/content/donate.md

 This is a bit of an awkward topic.
 Over the years, I've had enough people ask me if I accept donations that I thought it would be best to make a quick reference page about it.

 While offering to donate to me is flattering and humbling, I have to decline.
 Instead, I think you should donate to organizations, developers, and projects that have a _real_ impact on open source software.
-In most case, I'm standing on the shoulders of giants and simply repackaging or repurposing existing software.
+In most cases, I'm standing on the shoulders of giants and simply repackaging or repurposing existing software.
 I believe that you should be donating to _those_ projects, not mine.

 You can view my public contributions below.
 These are the organizations, developers, and projects that I really enjoy (in no particular order).
 Use them as inspiration.